-On behalf of the student body at Indooroopilly State High School, we endorse the Student Code of Conduct for 2021.
-We have represented students on the consultation committee, provided feedback on draft materials and put forward the views of young people on a range of issues affecting their lives at school.
-Throughout the year, we will continue to work with the school administration team and the Indooroopilly State High School P&C Association to monitor how the Student Code of Conduct is working, identify areas for improvement and present alternative options or suggestions for consideration.
+On behalf of the student body at Indooroopilly State High School, we endorse the Student Code of Conduct for 2023.
+We acknowledge that students have been represented in developing this Code of Conduct on the consultation committee, provided feedback on draft materials and put forward the views of young people on a range of issues affecting their lives at school.
+Throughout the year, we will continue to work with the school administration team and the Indooroopilly State High School P&C Association in line with our school values to monitor how the Student Code of Conduct is working, identify areas for improvement and present alternative options or suggestions for consideration.

-Any student who has questions or issues they would like raised by the School Captains are first encouraged to talk with their class representative; however, you are also invited to approach any of us directly.
+Any student who has questions or issues they would like raised by the School Captains are encouraged to talk with us or your Student Representative Council their class representatives.

-Junior Secondary Captai n: (2021 confirmed)
+Junior Secondary Captain:

 Date:

-Junior Secondary Captain n: (2021 confirmed)
+Junior Secondary Captain:

 Date:

-Senior School Captain: Marianna Athanassiadis
+Senior School Captain:

 Date:

-Senior School Captain: Rubin Wolf Boyle
+Senior School Captain:

+Date:

+Student Representative Council President:

 Date: